roualdes/bridgestan/docs/getting-started.rst

 Customizing Build Flags
 -----------------------

-By default, BridgeStan uses the default compiler flags set from CmdStan's ``makefile``.
+BridgeStan has many compiler flags and options set by default.
+Many of these defaults are the same as those used by the CmdStan interface to Stan.
 You can override the defaults or add new flags on the command line when invoking ``make``, or make them persistent by creating or editing the file ``<bridgestan dir>/make/local``.